-Number Question or Exercise 3.1.2.1 Reading: Select several passages from a variety of texts that include synonym clues/signal words.
-Identify the target words, if not already indicated in the type, by marking them in the texts or retyping the paragraph/passage and italicizing/bolding the target words.
-Remove the synonym clues/signal words, leaving a blank space in the text.
-Be sure students have a list (usually provided in their course text) of synonym clues/signal words for reference.
-Have students complete the following and evaluate for accuracy: a.
+Number Question or Exercise Question or Exercise 3.1.2.1 Reading: Select several passages from a variety of texts that include synonym clues/signal word Identify the target words, if not already indicated in the type, by marking them in the to retyping the paragraph/passage and italicizing/bolding the target words.
+Remove the s clues/signal words, leaving a blank space in the text.
+Be sure students have a list (usua provided in their course text) of synonym clues/signal words for reference.
+Have stude complete the following and evaluate for accuracy: ins complete the following and evaluate for decuracy. a.
 Read the passage in its entirety, using active reading skills; b.
-Identify the word(s) to be defined and look these words up in a dictionary resource if student does not know the denotation of the word(s); c.
-Consider what signal words would be appropriate and fill in the blank space with them.
+Identify the word(s) to be defined and look these words up in a dictionary reso urce if student does not know the denotation of the word(s); c.
+Consider what signal words would be appropriate and fill in the blank space w ith them.
 Writing: Have students reword a passage (or sentences in it) by exchanging the location of the synonym clue and the word(s).
 Evaluate for accuracy.
-Example: A roux is often the base for a creamy sauce.
-This flour-butter combination may appear simple in ingredients, but it is not simple in creation.
+Example: A roux is often the base for a greamy squae.
+This flour butter combination may A roux is often the base for a creamy sauce.
+This flour-butter combination may appear simple in ingredients, but it is not simple in creation. appear simple in ingreatents, out it is not simple in creation.
 A flour-butter combination is often the base for a creamy sauce.
 This mixture, known as a roux, may appear simple in ingredients, but it is not simple in creation.